 Want to learn more about biometric bias?
 Click here to download Mitek CTO, Steve Ritter's Biometrics, fairness, and inclusion white paper.

 Biometric systems measure and analyze the physiological or behavioral traits of an individual for the purposes of identity verification and authentication.
-This is often conducted through fingerprint and biometric facial recognition technology.
+This is often conducted through biometric authentication using fingerprint and facial recognition technology.

 To do this, an automated biometric system consists of: